How to Fix AOC USB Monitor not Working

 Download Latest Official Drivers

-4. Install the downloaded latest driver.
+4. Install the latest driver you just downloaded.

 ABOUT THE AUTHOR